mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 Kafai and Burke's extensive work proposes applying the power of Gee's work around the game playing to game making [@kafai_connected_2016, p.
 56].

 In addition, maker culture more generally is relevant due to the alignment with tinkering as educational practice in stem education, supported by family involvement and brokering of experiences.
+The details of tinkering as a pedagogical practice are explored in more detail in the literature review of this thesis.

 ### Context of Home Education and family learning

 The move to family learning as a context suited the trajectory of my interests and the opportunities available as part of University context.

 Many professional programmers began with support provided by family.

-Barron and Livingstone have outlined the advantages and processes involved.
+Barron and Livingstone have outlined the advantages and processes involved in family involvement of technology use and learning in the home.
 There is clearly an inequality of access to these well paid profession that the development of the computing curriculum and the skills based and creative process focus that was part of the initial narrative is laudable the aims of equality.

 However the practical and and cultural difficulties of undertaking a project-based approach withing the curriculum are significant.
 Factors of difficulties associated with technology projects compound difficulties.

 In this research I made the decisions not to focus on the adaptation  of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ.
 While the context of home education is not a core to the goals of this research it is important to situate this study accurately.

 **Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
 Classic ideas of reasons for HE include pedagogy and ideology [@galen_home_1991] [@rothermel_can_2003], and often both.
 My involvement with home ed networks stemmed from University outreach work.
 In the following section I draw on relevant research to identify characteristics and motivations of the networks and families that I tapped into.